 We have made multiple acquisitions of businesses, technologies and service offerings including Net.Orange, Inc., or NDO, certain assets of Harris Corporation, through its HCS business unit, and NaviNet, in an effort to expand the breadth of our offerings.
 We have not yet completed the integration of NaviNet business, technologies and service offering into our operations.
-We may not be able to integrate this new business, technologies and services offerings into our operations effectively or at all.
+We may not be able to integrate this new business, technologies and service offerings and all.
 Additionally, we may be unable to extract the synergies or benefits that we currently expect from these business, technologies and service offerings.